brikis98/icloud-fuckery/README.md

 1. `node download-photos-after-date.js`.

-Note that the URLs in `all-photos.json` use some sort of auth token system that expires after 30 minutes or an hour, so if you wait to long between running `list-all-photos.js` and `download-photos-after-date.js`, the downloads URLs may no longer work and the latter script will exit with an error.
+Note that the URLs in `all-photos.json` use some sort of auth token system that expires after 30 minutes or an hour, so if you wait too long between running `list-all-photos.js` and `download-photos-after-date.js`, the downloads URLs may no longer work and the latter script will exit with an error.

 ## License